-Discernment - narrowed it down from 59 initiatives to six.
+Discernment - narrowed it down from 59 initiatives to 6.

-Creation of the Strategic Plan - including a summary that was presented to Leadership, a one-page synopsis and a description of each of the six initiatives.
+Creation of the Strategic Plan - including a summary that was presented to Leadership, a one-page synopsis and a description of each of the 6 initiatives.

-Implementation - the plan is to assign one board member plus one strategic planning committee member plus one staff member to work with each of the committees to implement the plan.
+Implementation - the plan is to assign 1 board member + 1 strategic planning committee member + 1 staff member to work with each of the committees to implement the plan.